VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 * Having a larger allowable loss streak, means they will occur less frequently, but the sustained losses will be larger.
 * I'll bump up the max allowable loss from 5 to 6.
-* What is apparent is that every one stock whose max loss streak was equal to the max allowable loss streak, lost.
+* What is apparent is that every stock whose max loss streak was equal to the max allowable loss streak, lost.
 * I'll also add that I encountered a few rate limit errors.
 Each one of these lasted upwards of one to two minutes and in some cases forced a much delayed